Horse owners love the reverse load horse trailer… and for 5 good reasons! Well, at least with Double D Trailers’ Safetack Reverse Slant Load Trailer.

-It was a study from the Journal of Veterinary Behavior.
+It was a study from the Journal of Veterinary Behavior that talked about horses’ reaction to this direction of travel.
 “The research said that horses hauled with less stress in the rear facing direction,” he recalled.

 This particular study was conducted on Standardbred trotters in Italy.
 Researchers looked at the cortisol (or stress) hormone and concluded that the rear facing position was better handled by the horses.